 Percy & Small video sponsored by Bath Savings Institution.

-Founded in 1962, Maine Maritime Museum is located on a beautiful 20-acre campus on the banks of the Kennebec River in “The City of Ships,” Bath, Maine, and provides a unique experience to tens of thousands of visitors from around the world each year.
+Founded in 1962, Maine Maritime Museum is located on a beautiful 20-acre campus on the banks of the Kennebec River in “The City of Ships,” Bath, Maine.The museum is dedicated to promoting an understanding and appreciation of Maine’s maritime heritage and culture.

-Indoors, visitors enjoy air-conditioned galleries with exhibits and hands-on activities for all ages.
-Outdoors, visitors can stroll through the country’s only surviving shipyard where large wooden sailing vessels were built.
-Many of the original shipyard buildings are preserved, giving guests a glimpse into the daily lives of the Percy & Small shipbuilders.
+Indoors, enjoy air-conditioned galleries with exhibits and hands-on activities for all ages.
+Outdoors, stroll through the country’s only surviving shipyard where large wooden sailing vessels were built.
+Many of the original shipyard buildings are preserved, giving you a glimpse into the daily lives of the Percy & Small shipbuilders.